 The nation's aqua future will be deeply connected to the use of RAS within the boundaries of the United States because:

 - We import over 80% of our seafood of which 5% to 10% is inspected regularly by US agencies under our control; we simply do not know what we are eating

 - With the exception of remote areas, our bodies of water, both fresh and sea are polluted, though not lethal, many samples contain hormones and pharmaceuticals affecting the sexes of aquaculture life

 - With conventional farming, scale is the objective with environmental damage only managed on an exception basis, kg-of-fish/liter, has been the goal with little regard to the environment

 - Conventional growers face exponential problems with pathogens, both non-lethal like lice, and lethal, like anemia.
-With closed containment, Palom controls all inputs and outputs.
+With closed containment salmon farming, Palom can mitigate both operational and financial risk.

 Click on any image to enlarge view